 Ohayo gozaimas (おはようございます)

-(Lesson on verb “Be” and negative of “Be” – B Level)
+(B level – Lesson on verb “Be” and negative of “Be” )

-When you ask someone what he/she thinks about Japan, immediately you get a response like “sushi, Mt.
-Fuji, wasabi, miso, udon soup, karate, judo, or kimono.”
+When you ask people what they think about Japan, many times you get a response like “sushi, Mt.
+Fuji, karate, kimono, udon soup or kimono.”
 However, there is more to Japan than these words can describe.
 Japan is a country rich in tradition, culture, and history.
-People are very polite, honest, humble, and respectful.
-It is a society that practices good health habits, maintains a very clean environment, utilizes and embraces technology, innovation and modern architecture.
-Many visitors say the Japanese people are very honest, patient, polite, hard working, and resilient.
-These qualities help them live in a country that is constantly faced with danger from earthquakes, tsunamis, typhoons, volcanoes and floods.
-To understand Japan is to understand its history, tradition, and culture and to understand its people is to understand their affinity to cultural traditions, desire for and exploration of new innovation, technology and architecture, their commitment to hard work, and their resilience and courage to endure extreme natural disasters.
+Japanese people are very polite, honest, humble and respectful.
+It is a society that practices good health and eating habits, maintains a very clean environment, utilizes and embraces technology, innovation and modern architecture.
+They are very hard workers who work long hours in big car companies like Toyota, Nissan and Lexus.
+Many foreigners who have visited, lived and worked in Japan can testify how hones, patient, polite, hard working and resilient the Japanese people are.
+These qualities help them live in a country that is constantly faced with danger from earthquakes, tsunami, typhoons, volcanoes and floods, even by its proximity to North Korea.
+To understand Japan is to understand its history, tradition, and culture, and to understand its people and their affinity to cultural traditions, desire for and exploration of new innovation, technology and architecture, their commitment to hard work, and their resilience and courage to endure extreme natural disasters.

-– The verb “Be” always agrees with the subject of the sentence.
+The verb “Be” always agrees with the subject of the verb.

-– Short forms can be formed using “contractions for subject pronouns + BE
+Short forms of the conjugation of the verb “Be” can be formed by using “contractions with subject pronouns”

 Full form Contracted Form Full form Contracted Form